sarahchima/personal-website/src/pages/blog/react-fragments.md

 }
 ```

-This syntax however does not support keys or attributes and it is not supported by many tools, so you might want to write out the `Fragments` explicitly.
+A drawback of this syntax is that it does not support keys or attributes.
+It is also not supported by many tools, so you might want to write out the `Fragments` explicitly.

 <h4>Conclusion</h4>